thepembeweb/landing-page/README.md

 ﻿# Landing Page Project

-> This project showcases a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+> This project showcases a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page using pure HTML, CSS and Javascript.

 ![](html-js-css-logo.png)